Low-rank longitudinal factor regression with application to chemical mixtures: Discussion

-From a modeling standpoint, there is also room to improve the generalizability of LowFR for analysis of related data sets.
+There are also several other directions for improving the generalizability of LowFR for analysis of related data sets.
 First, while our current Stan implementation has very good mixing and runs in under two hours on a laptop for the ELEMENT data, it may not scale sufficiently well for use in a significantly larger study.
 A Gibbs sampler implementation could help to some extent; however, the conditional posterior for the $\eta_i$s, which make up the vast majority of the parameters to be sampled, is not available in closed form, and thus would still require a Metropolis-Hastings step at each iteration.
 Alternately, if only the induced coefficients for $\mathbb{E}[y_i | x_i]$ are of interest, one could try marginalizing out the $\eta_i$s so they do not need to be sampled, and instead simply modeling the induced distribution of $(x_i, y_i)$ directly.
 To do so, one could note that the marginal distribution of $x_i$ is given in equation \ref{xi_cov}, while $y_i | x_i$ has a generalized chi-squared distribution with parameters depending on $x_i$, $A$, $V$, $\mu$, $\theta$, $\Omega$, and $\sigma^2$.
 There is no closed-form expression for the density of a generalized chi-squared random variable, but numerical approaches have been developed to estimate the distribution function (see e.g. \cite{de2017package}), which could potentially be leveraged within a posterior sampler.
+We note that while such an approach may yield computational savings by eliminating the need to sample the $\eta_i$s, it would generate an identical posterior distribution for the regression coefficients to the one we currently estimate, as our approach samples all parameters jointly in a single step.
 Second, while LowFR works well for a relatively small number of aligned measurement times (e.g., the three trimesters of pregnancy), it may become unstable for many fine-grained measurements, and is not equipped to handle misaligned times between patients.
 To address a large number of fine-grained measurements, the individual $\omega_{lt}$s and $W_{lt_1t_2}$s could be assumed to vary smoothly along 1D and 2D surfaces, modeled for example with splines.
 This mirrors many of the distributed lag approaches reviewed in Section \ref{section1}.
 Addressing misaligned measurement times would require more care, given that such data are often sparse with potentially different numbers of measurements for each patient.
 However, it is an important use case and an interesting avenue for future inquiry.